Durack (Qld)

 Durack has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure changes significantly impact local performance.
-AreaSearch identified 14 projects likely affecting the area.
-Notable ones are Blunder Road Residential Estate (Stages 2 & 3), Inala to Richlands Corridor Upgrade (Stage 2) including Archerfield and Boundary Road upgrades, Archerfield Wetlands Parkland, and Glenala State High School Expansion.
-The following list details projects likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely affecting the region.
+Key initiatives include Blunder Road Residential Estate (Stages 2 & 3), Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, Archerfield Wetlands Parkland, Glenala State High School Expansion.
+The following list details projects of particular relevance.

 Professional plan users can use the search below to filter and access additional projects.